 I love visiting the smaller historic places in London, the places that bring people alive and that tell a story.
 There are many houses in London that have been saved and turned in to museums because of the people that had been living there.
 The Charles Dickens Museum London is one of them.
-Half of the way down Doughty street not far from Holborn stands the town house where Charles spent most of his life
+Half way down Doughty street London not far from Holborn stands the Georgian town house where Charles spent most of his life, the Dickens House Museum.

 The house had been restored and in every room it shows the stories of Charles dickens life.

 Dickens and his wife moved into 48 doughty street in 1837, where they brought up the first three of their ten children.

 You will be given a guide book on entrance which you must return on exit.
 This tells you everything you need to know about Charles residence at Doughty street.